msu-cmse-courses/cmse495-FS25/index.md

 3. Provide opportunities for students and faculty in the department to build relationships and network with industry partners, community organizations, and campus colleagues.

 ## Team Projects
 Michigan State University and the Department of Computational Mathematics Science and Engineering would like to thank these generous community partners for supporting our students.
-A list of past community partners can be found by clicking on the following link:
+A list of past community partners can be found by clicking on the following links:

 - [Spring 2022 Partner List](./Partners-2022)
 - [Spring 2023 Partner List](./Partners-2023)